Flying Bulgar Klezmer Band: Background

 After the founding of Israel in 1948, the Yiddish language and the art associated with it were marginalized by many Jews, for whom Yiddish represented the ghettos of Eastern Europe and the holocaust.
 In the fifties and sixties it was chic to sing songs in Hebrew, the language of the new Jewish state.
-In 1975, a group of young San Francisco musicians, The Klezmorim, released an album called "East Side Wedding", and the Klezmer renaissance was on.
+In 1975, a group of young San Francisco musicians, The Klezmorim, released an album called East Side Wedding, and the Klezmer renaissance was on.
 Across North America and Europe dozens of new groups sprang up, reclaiming the tradition of Eastern European Jewish music.
 Klezmer music brought together the traditions of the Tsarist Russian military band, Gypsy music, Nigun (Hasidic religious song), and Afro-American jazz.
-The Jewish New Wave, as it came to be called, brought funk, r&b, new music and free jazz into the mix.
+The Jewish New Wave, as it came to be called, brought funk, R&B, new music and free jazz into the mix.

 The Flying Bulgars was a product of the rebirth of interest in Yiddish culture in North America.
 While they performed material from the early days of Klezmer, the majority of their repertoire was new music written by band members.
 The development of a personal sound, along with a highly charged performance style, opened extensive performing opportunities.

 Biography

 Formed by Buchbinder in 1988, and co-led by Dave Wall, The Flying Bulgar Klezmer Band was a product of the rebirth of interest in Yiddish culture in North America.
-In 1988 they played its first concert at Toronto's famed Clinton's Tavern.
+In 1988, they played its first concert at Toronto's famed Clinton's Tavern.
 That was followed by a 1989 show as part of the Mariposa Folk Festival (to which it would return in 1992).

 In 1990, the band released its first (self-named) album. and performed at the Folk on the Rocks Festival in Yellowknife (it would return the following year).
 The album was nominated for Best World Beat Recording at the Juno Awards of 1992.

 By 1993, the band name had been changed to The Flying Bulgars, and the band released its second album, Agada.
 The album was very well received and was nominated for Best Global Recording at the Juno Awards of 1994.
 The band toured in support of the album, appearing at the Vancouver Folk Festival and Mayfest Glasgow in 1994.

 In 1996, The Flying Bulgars released their third album Fire, with the Yiddish singer Adrienne Cooper.
-That year, with the popularity of the genre growing, the band played at Klezmer Mania! in Berkeley, CA, and played shows in various North American cities.
+That year, with the popularity of the genre growing, the band played at Klezmer Mania! in Berkeley, California, and played shows in various North American cities.

-1999 saw the release of the band's fourth album, Tsirkus and, in 2000, they performed at New York's Bell Atlantic Jazz Festival.
+The band's fourth album, Tsirkus, was released in 1999.
+Further, in 2000, they performed at New York's Bell Atlantic Jazz Festival.
 In March 2001, the Flying Bulgars were part of Toronto's Feast of the East festival; their performance was aired on CBC Radio's Play with Jian Ghomeshi.